-Studies show listening to music reduces stress and lowers anxiety.
-In one study, researchers found folks who listened to music while having surgery had measurably lower levels of the stress hormone cortisol than volunteers who didn’t listen to any tunes.
+Studies show listening to the melodies you love reduces stress and lowers anxiety.
+In one study, researchers found folks who listened to music during surgery had measurably lower levels of the stress hormone cortisol than those who didn’t listen to any tunes.

-Experts say music can alter our brainwaves, triggering relaxation in much the same way that meditation does.
-In fact, one study out of Seattle, Washington found that music could be as relaxing as massage.
+Experts say it can alter our brainwaves, triggering relaxation in much the same way that meditation does.
+In fact, one study out of Seattle, Washington, found that music could be as relaxing as a massage.

 In one fascinating study out the UK, scientists were even able to pinpoint specific pieces of music which induce relaxation.